Petland and puppy mills

 - Dead animals (mostly puppies and/or bunnies) were found in freezers at all five stores where investigators were able to inspect freezers, indicating Petland sometimes lets sick and injured animals die in its stores rather than seeking veterinary care.

-- Staff admitting that sick puppies were common and rarely taken to veterinarians, including one distressed staff member who said, “Most of the dogs that go to the vet end up dying because we take them so last minute.”
+- Staff admitted that sick puppies were common and rarely taken to veterinarians, including one distressed staff member who said, “Most of the dogs that go to the vet end up dying because we take them so last minute.”

-As a result of these Petland investigations, the Fairfax, VA store was shut down and its former manager was convicted of animal cruelty after one dead puppy and 31 dead rabbits were found in the freezer.
+As a result of these Petland investigations, the Fairfax, VA, store was shut down and its former manager was convicted of animal cruelty after one dead puppy and 31 dead rabbits were found in the freezer.
 The Frisco, TX store received citations from animal control for violations of the local animal welfare ordinance.

 Stop puppy mills!